DC Universe (franchise): DC Extended Universe

-Batman v Superman did not meet Warner Bros.' box-office expectations and received negative responses from fans and critics.
-Warner Bros. felt they could no longer give Snyder the "long leash" he had on Man of Steel and Batman v Superman, and reorganized future DC projects under the new DC Films division.
-Executive Jon Berg and comic book writer Geoff Johns were set to run DC Films and wanted to make Justice League more optimistic and hopeful.
+While Batman v Superman grossed $864 million worldwide and was considered profitable for Warner Bros., its box-office performance and divisive reception did not meet the studio's expectations, and many fans and critics scrutinized its dark tone and character choices, blaming Snyder.
+Warner Bros. executives felt they could no longer give Snyder the "long leash" he had on Man of Steel and Batman v Superman, and reorganized future DC projects under the new DC Films division, though it was not designed to override the studio's "director-driven" mandate.
+Warner Bros. executive vice president and frequent film producer Jon Berg and comic book writer Geoff Johns were set to run DC Films and wanted to make Justice League more optimistic and hopeful.
 When the studio was not satisfied with their efforts, Joss Whedon was hired to write reshoots for the film.
 Snyder left the film after the death of his daughter in March 2017, and Whedon completed the film with significant changes.
 Justice League was another critical and commercial disappointment for Warner Bros., and the studio was again rethinking its approach to DC in late 2017.
-Following the film's failure, Warner Bros. met with Marvel Studios president Kevin Feige to discuss if he would lead DC.
+Following the film's failure, Warner Bros. met with Marvel Studios president Kevin Feige to discuss whether he would lead DC.
 Feige apparently entertained the idea, but the talks reportedly "fizzled".
 Berg and Johns left DC Films, and a planned Batman spin-off film was reworked into director Matt Reeves's The Batman (2022), a film separate from the DCEU.

 Warner Bros. intended for future DCEU films to be more standalone than their previous interconnected plan.
 Walter Hamada was appointed the new president of DC Films in January 2018.
 That October, James Gunn was hired to write and direct The Suicide Squad (2021), a standalone sequel to the earlier DCEU film Suicide Squad (2016) which retained some cast members but otherwise told its own story.
 He worked with producer Peter Safran, who also produced the DCEU films Aquaman (2018) and Shazam!
 (2019).
 In May 2020, Warner Bros. and Snyder announced that his original vision for Justice League would be released on the streaming service HBO Max as Zack Snyder's Justice League (2021).
 By the end of 2020, Hamada was planning spin-off DCEU television series for HBO Max, including Gunn's The Suicide Squad spin-off Peacemaker (2022–2025).
 At that point, there were around 25 other live-action and animated DC-based series in addition to the various film projects.
 Hamada planned to connect all of these using the multiverse, which was introduced in The Flash (2023).